zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `FileContent` {#filecontent}

 This is a file in a collection of files that belongs to a message.
 Each instance represents a single file.
-Currently only files of the type *image* and *document* are supported.
+Currently, only files of the type *image* and *document* are supported.

 | Attribute | Description |
 | --- | --- |